Sarah Lou Glover, Director and Founder member

 Lisa Rundle, Psychotherapist

 My name is Lisa Rundle.
-I support Parent Plus by offering counselling and psychotherapy to adult careers.
+I support Parent Plus by offering counselling and psychotherapy to adult carers.

 After teaching for 20 years and having children of my own, I know that parenting is a tough job and sometimes extra support is needed.
 Since retraining and setting up my own private counselling and psychotherapy practice, I am pleased to be able to support Parent Plus and help families across Devon.